outpaddling/desktop-installer/OpenBSD/getting-started.md

     - Download the OpenBSD installer ISO image from [https://openbsd.org](https://openbsd.org).
     - Set pointing device to USB tablet.
+    - As of OpenBSD 7.8, the VMSVGA video adapter offers far more resolutions than VBOXSVGA
     - Caution: Some OpenBSD users have reported problems when using dynamically allocated disk images.
     - Caution: Some users have reported trouble with I/O APIC.